Calibration of Spatio-Temporal Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks: Simulation Study

-In order to compare the ESN with traditional time series modelling approaches, we also fit an auto-regressive fractionally integrated moving average model (ARFIMA; \cite{granger80, hosking81}).
+\quad In order to compare the ESN with traditional time series modelling approaches, we also fit an auto-regressive fractionally integrated moving average model (ARFIMA; \cite{granger80, hosking81}).
 ARFIMA$(p,d,q)$ can be written in operator form as

 where $B$ is the backshift operator: $BX_{t}=X_{t-1}$ and $\epsilon_{t}\stackrel{i.i.d.}{\sim}N(0,\sigma^2)$, i.e., independent and identically distributed zero mean Gaussian random variables.
 ARFIMA models are a generalized version of the popular auto-regressive integrated moving average (ARIMA; \cite{brockwell16}) model with non-integer difference parameter $d$.
+Additionally, we consider a multivariate version of this model called vector autoregression (VAR, \cite{hyn21}), defined as: